kingpinzs/space_grapple/README.md

     The game will start automatically.
 Click the "Start" button to begin playing.

+    This project now includes Progressive Web App support.
+When opened in a compatible browser, you can install the game to your home screen for an offline experience.

 This project was a collaborative effort, iterating on gameplay, art, and features to create a complete and polished game.